ProjectMoon/reed/README.md

 Pages API
 ---------
+*Note*: There is a known issue that prevents Pages from working if the blog portion of reed is not opened first.
+This will be fixed soon.

 Reed 0.9 introduces pages functionality.
 This operates similarly to the blog functionality.
 Each page is a markdown file in a specified directory, and all pages are automatically watched for updates.
 The main difference is that